Hymen: Development and histology

 The genital tract develops during embryogenesis, from the third week of gestation to the second trimester, and the hymen is formed following the vagina.
 At week seven, the urorectal septum forms and separates the rectum from the urogenital sinus.
 At week nine, the Müllerian ducts move downwards to reach the urogenital sinus, forming the uterovaginal canal and inserting into the urogenital sinus.
 At week twelve, the Müllerian ducts fuse to create a primitive uterovaginal canal called unaleria.
 At month five, the vaginal canalization is complete and the fetal hymen is formed from the proliferation of the sinovaginal bulbs (where Müllerian ducts meet the urogenital sinus), and normally becomes perforate before or shortly after birth.

 The hymen has dense innervation.
 In newborn babies, still under the influence of the mother's hormones, the hymen is thick, pale pink, and redundant (folds in on itself and may protrude).
 For the first two to four years of life, the infant produces hormones that continue this effect.
 Their hymenal opening tends to be annular (circumferential).

 Post neonatal stage, the diameter of the hymenal opening (measured within the hymenal ring) widens by approximately 1 mm for each year of age.
 During puberty, estrogen causes the hymen to become very elastic and fimbriated.

+A diagram of an imperforate hymen, without any holes and entirely covering the vaginal opening.

-Arrows point to carunculae myrtiformes ("remnants") of the hymen in a post-pubertal individual.
+Arrows point to carunculae myrtiformes of the hymen in a post-pubertal individual.

-The hymen can stretch or tear as a result of various behaviors, by the use of tampons or menstrual cups, pelvic examinations with a speculum, or sexual intercourse.
+The hymen can stretch or tear as a result of sexual intercourse.
 Remnants of the hymen are called carunculae myrtiformes.

+A diagram of a hymen that is extra thick and fleshy, completely hiding the smaller than usual vaginal opening within its multiple folds.
+This is sometimes informally called a sleeve hymen, and is not to be confused with an imperforate hymen.
+This diagram also shows one possible presentation of vaginal hypoplasia.

 A glass or plastic rod of 6 mm diameter having a globe on one end with varying diameter from 10 to 25 mm, called a Glaister Keen rod, is used for close examination of the hymen or the degree of its rupture.
 In forensic medicine, it is recommended by health authorities that a physician who must swab near this area of a prepubescent girl avoid the hymen and swab the outer vulval vestibule instead.
 In cases of suspected rape or child sexual abuse, a detailed examination of the hymen may be performed, but the condition of the hymen alone is often inconclusive.